-Suppose a node updates its gap value n times.
-We denote the node's current gap as the random variable $G_n$ .
+Proof: Suppose a node updates its gap value n times.
+The node's current gap is denoted as the random variable G_n .
 Since nodes meet according to rates that are independent of node quality, the node is equally likely to meet a node with any particular quality value.
-The next update of the gap of the nodes then occurs as soon as it meets a node with a quality greater than $G_n$ , and all values above this level are equally likely.
+The next update of the gap of the nodes then occurs as soon as it meets a node with a higher quality value than G_n , and all values above this level are equally likely.